-Stock-based compensation expense recognized under ASC 718-10 for the year ended December 31, 2022 and 2021, was \$819,191 and \$262,411, respectively, for stock options granted to employees and directors.
-This expense is included in general and administrative expenses in the consolidated statements of operations.
-Stock-based compensation expense recognized during the period is based on the value of the portion of share-based payment awards that is ultimately expected to vest during the period.
-At December 31, 2022, the total compensation cost for stock options that was not yet recognized was \$426,004.
-This cost will be recognized over the remaining vesting term of the options of approximately 3.3 years.
+Stock-based compensation expense recognized under ASC 718-10 for the years ended December 31, 2023 and 2022, was \$573,441 and \$819,191, respectively, for stock options granted to employees and directors.
+This expense is included in selling general and administrative expenses in the consolidated statements of operations.
+Stock-based compensation expense recognized during the periods is based on the grant date fair value of the portion of share-based payment awards that is ultimately expected to vest during the period.
+At December 31, 2023, the total compensation cost for stock options that was not yet recognized was \$580,572.
+This cost will be recognized over the remaining vesting term of the options ranging from 12 months to 2.0 years.